hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ```

 <div class="alert alert-warning">
     <p>This folder will be readily available to Windows text editors and so forth, while also being available to Linux via the path <em>/mnt/c/Sites</em>.
-You can place it somewhere else if you prefer, like into your Windows user home directory, but things will get funky if your username has a space or strange character in it.</p>
+You can place it somewhere else if you prefer, like into your Windows user home directory, but things may get funky if your username has a space or strange character in it.</p>
 </div>

 Now lets tell Apache to serve files from our new folder.
 Open `apache2.conf` in your favorite editor.